cosmicBboy/ml-research/deep_cash/README.md

 - [X] refine `CashController` with baseline function prior such that each data environment maps to its own value function (in this case, the exponential mean of rewards per episode).
-- [ ] implement basic meta-RL algorithm as described here in this [paper][meta-rl] in particular, feed `CashController` auxiliary inputs:
+- [X] implement basic meta-RL algorithm as described here in this [paper][meta-rl] in particular, feed `CashController` auxiliary inputs:
   - previous reward
   - previous actions
+- [ ] normalize `reward - baseline` (equivalent of advantage in this system)
+  by mean-centering and standard-deviation-rescaling.
 - [ ] extend meta-RL algorithm by implementing memory as a lookup table that maps data environments to the most recent hidden state from the same data environment.